NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/interface/api/_index.md

 A file represents an individual digital asset within a submission.

 **Key properties:**
-- `contractId`: Contract identifier in Base16 format (4 characters)
+- `contractId`: Contract identifier in Base16 (hex) format (4 characters, using [0-9A-F]).
-- `submissionId`: Unique identifier in Base62 format (22 characters).
-The ID is case-sensitive
+- `submissionId`: Unique identifier in Base62 format (22 characters, using [A-Za-z0-9]).
+The ID is case-sensitive.
-- `fileId`: Unique identifier in Base62 format (22 characters)
+- `fileId`: Unique identifier in Base62 format (22 characters, using [A-Za-z0-9]).
+The ID is case-sensitive.
 - `filePath`: Relative path of the file within the submission
 - `s3ObjectKey`: The S3 object key where the file is stored internally
 - `checksum`: MD5 checksum of the file content
-- `isPackaged`: Indicates if the file is packaged (e.g., in a ZIP/TAR archive) and should be extracted during processing
+- `isPackaged`: Indicates whether the file is packaged (e.g., in a ZIP or TAR archive) and should be extracted during processing.
+If true, the file will be unpacked and its contents processed individually during preservation.
 - `uploadUrl`: Pre-signed URL for direct file upload to our S3 compatible storage

 **File Size Limitations:**
 - Maximum file size: 5 GB per file
-- This limitation is due to constraints with Amazon S3 pre-signed URLs used for direct file uploads
+- This limitation is due to constraints with S3 pre-signed URLs used for direct file uploads

 ## Submission Workflow